As with all policies, these are subject to change over time.

 Example of a landing page design that violates policy:

-- Advertised inventory must adhere to Google’s dangerous products or services guidelines.
-For example, activities involving explosives, guns, weapons, recreational drugs, and tobacco aren’t permitted.
+- Inventory must adhere to existing Google policies, such as the dangerous products or services guidelines and the inappropriate content policy.
+For example, activities involving explosives, guns, weapons, recreational drugs, or tobacco, or promoting hatred, intolerance, discrimination, or violence aren’t permitted.

 - Overnight hotel stays and multi-day cruises aren’t eligible.
 This includes local vacation or “staycation” packages.
-Day uses of hotel facilities, such as for a spa visit, are permitted.
-Also permitted are overnight activities where the lodgings aren't the focus (e.g., a multi-day wine tour).
+Day uses of hotel facilities, such as for a spa visit, are permitted, as well as overnight activities where the lodgings aren't the focus, such as a multi-day wine tour.

 - Restaurant coupons for individual meals aren’t permitted.
-Tours based on local cuisine or food-related events are permitted, including neighborhood tours with stops at multiple shops and restaurants.
+Tours based on local cuisine or food-related events are permitted.
+This includes neighborhood tours with stops at multiple shops and restaurants.
 Meals are permitted as part of a performance or other experience.